prithvi429/NeuroMind-AI-Smarter-Job-Search-/README.md

 ## 🚀 Features

-- **Resume Analysis:** Upload your PDF or DOCX resume and get AI-suggested job titles based on your experience.
+- **Resume Analysis**: Upload your PDF or DOCX resume and get AI-suggested job titles based on your experience.
-- **Job Search:** Instantly search for jobs using your resume or custom keywords.
+- **Job Search**: Instantly search for jobs using your resume or custom keywords.
-- **Salary Insights:** Get salary information for any job title via Levels.fyi.
+- **Salary Insights**: Get salary information for any job title via Levels.fyi.
-- **Interview Prep:** Access company-specific interview resources from Glassdoor.
+- **Interview Prep**: Access company-specific interview resources from Glassdoor.

 ---

 ## 🌐 Live Demo

-✨ Try the app live: [https://neuromindai.streamlit.app/](https://neuromindai.streamlit.app/)
+Try the app live: [https://neuromindai.streamlit.app/](https://neuromindai.streamlit.app/)

 ---